ClickHouse/ClickHouse/docs/en/engines/table_engines/mergetree_family/summingmergetree.md

 ## Data Processing {#data-processing}

 When data are inserted into a table, they are saved as-is.
-Clickhouse merges the inserted parts of data periodically and this is when rows with the same primary key are summed and replaced with one for each resulting part of data.
+ClickHouse merges the inserted parts of data periodically and this is when rows with the same primary key are summed and replaced with one for each resulting part of data.

 ClickHouse can merge the data parts so that different resulting parts of data cat consist rows with the same primary key, i.e. the summation will be incomplete.
 Therefore (`SELECT`) an aggregate function [sum()](../../../sql_reference/aggregate_functions/reference.md#agg_function-sum) and `GROUP BY` clause should be used in a query as described in the example above.